 Make it Specific

-Make it a Learning Experience
+Make it a Learning Experience.

-Companies need to be aware and understand what drives and motivates this generation during the job search process, and what keeps them engaged through the onboarding process.
+Companies need to be aware and understand what drives and motivate this generation during the job search process and what keeps them engaged through the onboarding process.
 This alone can determine the longevity of employment.
 Recruiting and onboarding programs should help to introduce new hires to the organization, instill the company’s core beliefs, simulate the feeling of working on a team, teach network-building skills, and focus on professional career development.
-It’s important to use some creative, interactive experiences such as job simulations, role-plays, small-group teams, and even video games.
+It’s essential to use creative, interactive experiences such as job simulations, role-plays, small-group teams, and even video games.
 Millennials tend to be more socially and environmentally aware and may be interested to know what your stance is on Corporate Social Responsibility (CSR).
 They may want to know what causes your company supports and how they can get involved and give back (e.g., Habitat for Humanity, green initiatives, local non-profits, etc.).